DPGAlliance/DPG-Standard/README.md

 ## :memo: License

-This repository is primarily content, and it is licensed under a [Creative Commons Atribution ShareAlike 4.0 International License](LICENSE).
+This repository is primarily content, and it is licensed under a [Creative Commons Attribution ShareAlike 4.0 International License](LICENSE).

 [![CC BY-SA 4.0][cc-by-sa-image]](LICENSE)